ArpitaGupta078/DayDreamer/README.md

 ## 🌐 Live Frontend

-Your frontend is deployed and available at:
+My frontend is deployed and available at:

 🔗 [https://daydreamer07.netlify.app/]
 📝 Note: You must manually start the backend via Google Colab before using the app.